-- Enhance Indoor Air Quality-Reduce the risk of pollutants circulating through the - Promote Safety- Avoid "backdrafting" of combustion gases from gas appliances. - Lower Energy Bills-Leaking ducts can reduce HVAC efficiency by as much as 20%. - Protect the Environment- By using less energy, you help to reduce power plant emissions and fight global warmmove the soils from the dishes.
-Conversely, if the senor detects low soils, the dishwasher will use the least amount of water and energy and still get the dishes clean.
+- Improve comfort- Lessen the problem of rooms being too cold in the winter or too hot in the summer. - Enhance Indoor Air Quality-Reduce the risk of pollutants circulating through the dwellina. - Promote Safety- Avoid "backdrafting" of combustion gases from gas appliances. - Lower Energy Bills- Leaking ducts can reduce HVAC efficiency by as much as 20%. - Protect the Environment- By using less energy, you help to reduce power plant emissions and fight global warming.